.

 PERSONAL SECURITY

 Always stay with a group when on the expedition.
-Please leave valuables at home where possible, or properly secured while at the field station or research sites.
+Please leave valuables at home or properly secured at the field station or research sites.

-REGUA does have lockers that you can store valuables in, though you will need to bring your own lock (with keys or combination) to secure your items.
+REGUA has lockers where you can store valuables, though you will need to bring a lock (with keys or a combination) to secure your items.

 DISTANCE FROM MEDICAL CARE